semgrep/semgrep-docs/docs/semgrep-ci.md

     <!-- In GitLab, set `allow_failure: true` for the Semgrep CI job in your `.gitlab-ci.yml` file.
 TODO: confirm GitLab behavior and vars -->

     For other CI providers, look for the correct event name in CI environment’s log output.

-## File ignores

-Semgrep CI uses a default ignore list that skips common test, build, and dependency directories, including `tests/`, `node_modules/`, `vendor/`, and more.
-See the full list of ignored items in [the `.semgrepignore` template file](https://github.com/returntocorp/semgrep-action/blob/v1/src/semgrep_agent/templates/.semgrepignore).

-To override the default ignore patterns, create a file named `.semgrepignore` and commit it to the root of your repository.
-It uses the same syntax as `.gitignore`.
-For a complete example, see the [.semgrepignore file on Semgrep’s source code](https://github.com/returntocorp/semgrep/blob/develop/.semgrepignore).

-!!! warning
-    `.semgrepignore` is picked up only by Semgrep CI, and is not honored when running Semgrep CLI manually or by the [GitLab Semgrep SAST Analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/semgrep).

-For information on ignoring findings in code, see the [ignoring findings page](ignoring-findings.md).

 ## Exit behavior